scrapinghub/shub/docs/deploy-custom-image.rst

 ::

-    $ shub image upload --version 1.0.4 \
+    $ shub image upload private --version 1.0.4 \
-    --username johndoe --password johndoepwd private
+    --username johndoe --password johndoepwd

 Options for upload
 ^^^^^^^^^^^^^^^^^^

-The ``upload`` command accepts the same parameters as the :ref:`deploy <commands-deploy>` command except `--target` which can be passed as an argument.
+The ``upload`` command accepts the same parameters as the :ref:`deploy
+<commands-deploy>` command, except for ``--target``, which can be passed as an
+argument.

 .. _commands-check: